fntz/fntz.github.io/_posts/2014-07-07-scala-macro-example-of-possible-usage.markdown

   @wrap def k = 1 // Error!
 ```

-The same technique i use for create `respondTo` method for [spray-routing-ext](https://github.com/fntz/spray-routing-ext/issues/7)
+I use the same technique for create `respondTo` method in the [spray-routing-ext](https://github.com/fntz/spray-routing-ext/issues/7).

 References
 ------------